Louise Ward

 Louise Ward, sometimes rendered Louise de Ward (9 July 1849 – 11 February 1930), known in the art world by her pseudonym Louise Dubréau or Louise Dubreau, was a French painter and Parisian society belle.

+She was married twice: in 1868 to the Marquis d'Hervey de Saint Denys, who died in 1892, and in 1896 to Count Jacques de Waru, who died in 1911.
+Marcel Proust, in his In Search of Lost Time, based the character of the Princesse d’Orvillers, also called the Princesse de Nassau, on her.

-Early life
+Early life and education

 Ward was born on 9 July 1849 in Parma, Italy, where her father had been stationed as chief minister of the Duke of Parma.
 Burke's Peerage of 1850 and thereafter indicates that her birth name was Elizabeth Margaret Ward.

 She was an Austrian baroness who was the daughter of Baron Thomas Ward and his wife Louise Genthner, a Viennese commoner whom Thomas Ward had married in 1832.

+She was educated in a convent school in France.

 Career

 After her marriage to a French marquis in 1868, Ward became an accomplished and successful painter in Paris, studying with Pierre Auguste Cot.
 She signed her paintings "Louise Dubréau", sometimes rendered "Louise Dubreau" or "Louise du Bréau", after her husband d'Hervey's estate Château du Bréau near Dourdan in Seine-et-Oise in the department of Yvelines.

 Two of her best-known paintings are The Old Lodger (1877), which was exhibited at the Salon de 1877 and auctioned at Christie's in 2008; and Printemps (1882), which was exhibited at the Salon de 1882.

+Her painting Chanteuse des rues (Street Singer) was exhibited at the Salon de 1878.
+In a lengthy review, Le Correspondant described the singer as clearly dejected and abandoned, and it praised Ward's delicately nuanced depiction.
+The Revue du Monde Catholique described the depiction as evoking the same feelings as the poor young girls that Alexandre Antigna enjoyed painting, stating "one feels pity for her and would offer her help if one were to encounter her".
+Ward's Jeanne d'Arc (Joan of Arc) was exhibited at the Salon de 1879, and was described as charming and as emphasizing candor and devotion.

+Ward's portrait of her husband, the Marquis d'Hervey de Saint-Denys, was exhibited at the Salon de 1881.
+Her portrait of Count Friedrich Ferdinand von Beust was widely praised and was exhibited at the Salon de 1883.